 In 2013, Woods joined with Jim Reid in coaching three senior linebackers who served as the leaders of Iowa’s defense.
 Anthony Hitchens, Christian Kirksey, and James Morris each recorded over 100 tackles while earning All-Big Ten recognition.
 The trio each recorded over 250 career tackles and combined for 950 total tackles in helping Iowa appear in three bowl games.

 Kirksey was selected in the third round of the 2014 NFL Draft by Cleveland, while Hitchens was selected by Dallas in the fourth round.
-Hitchens has started in the NFL for four seasons, serving as a team captain for the Super Bowl champion Kansas City Chiefs in 2019.
-Kirksey has been a starter in the NFL the past four seasons but missed the majority of 2019 due to injury.
+Hitchens has started in the NFL for five seasons, serving as a team captain for the Super Bowl champion Kansas City Chiefs in 2019.
+Kirksey has been a starter in the NFL the past five seasons but missed the majority of 2019 due to injury.
 Morris signed an NFL free agent contract with New England immediately following the draft and was with the Super Bowl champions throughout the season.
 He spent the majority of the 2015 season with the New York Giants.

 Due to the play of the Iowa defense, Reid and Woods were named by FootballScoop as national Linebackers Coaches of the Year.
 Iowa earned a spot in the 2014 Outback Bowl behind a solid defense that ranked among the national leaders in total defense (sixth), first downs allowed (seventh) pass defense (ninth), scoring defense (ninth), pass efficiency defense (17th) and rushing defense (19th).
 The Hawkeyes recorded eight wins, including five in the Big Ten to tie for second in the Legends Division.